 Goose Meadow Campground is located along the Truckee River adjacent to Highway 89, about half-way between Tahoe City and Truckee.
-Visitors enjoy the area for its fishing and hiking opportunities, as well as its proximity to Lake Tahoe and Squaw Valley.
+Visitors enjoy the area for its fishing and hiking opportunities, as well as its proximity to Lake Tahoe and Olympic Valley.
 This facility is operated and maintained by the Tahoe National Forest.

 The campground offers single-family campsites, each equipped with a picnic table and campfire ring with grill.
 Vault toilets and drinking water are provided.